 Temple's Fellowship Committee

 Temple has a Fellowship Committee comprised of staff and professors that will walk you through the fellowship process: helping you write your application, preparing you for interviews, and providing support.
-Contact Maureen Olives, Temple's Public Interest Coordinator, for more information.
+Contact Lisa Hurlbutt, Director of Public Interest Programs, for more information.
 You can apply for a fellowship either as a 3L or during a judicial clerkship.
 Generally applications are due at the beginning of the 3L or clerkship year.